Top Tips When Applying

 70% of communication is nonverbal.
 Remember to make eye contact, relax your shoulders and smile.

-5. Avoid using slang and think about what you’re going to say before say it
+5. Avoid using slang and think about what you’re going to say before you say it

 Consider your answers before you say them to avoid filling pauses with “umm” and “err”.
 The interviewer won’t mind you taking time to think.
 Slang can also seem lazy so use standard English instead.